AthanasiosChristopoulos/KAFKA_PSO/ReadMe.md

 ### Pendigits:

     16 Features, 10 Classes
-    99% on Gradient Descent, 70% on PSO
+    97% on Gradient Descent, 55% on FIPSO, 50% on GBEST Evenly Distributed
-    Evenly Distributed
     10490 samples on my modified union of the train and test dataset Handwriting digit recognition.
 Features arent the whole picture, but 8 points in a specific order: